-Wallboards provide the ideal platform to publicise the incentives that are offered to advisors, making the contact centre team aware of the efforts that are being made to improve their work environment.
+Wallboards provide the ideal platform to publicize the incentives that are offered to advisors, making the contact centre team aware of the efforts that are being made to improve their work environment.

 So, advertising gatherings, competitions, events, holidays, lunches, rewards programmes, and so on, will subtly signal that effort is being made to refine the workplace and break up the repetitive routine.

-So, it could be wise to show the action live on the wallboards, to minimise the negative impact these events have on staff numbers.
+So, it could be wise to show the action live on the wallboards, to minimize the negative impact these events have on staff numbers.

 If used in the ways specified above, wallboards can be a great motivational tool in the contact centre.
 But using them as highlighted below may actually reinforce negative behaviours.

-But do not just leave the screen there for longer, as Damian’s point about using metrics “intermittently” is important.
+But do not just leave the screen there for too long.
 So change the content so that advisors engage with the wallboards, instead of forgetting they are even there.

 KPIs That Negate Best Practice